crate/cratedb-guide/docs/integrate/streamsets/index.md

-The [StreamSets Data Collector] is a lightweight and powerful engine that allows you to build streaming, batch and change-data-capture (CDC) pipelines that can ingest and transform data from a variety of different sources.
+The [StreamSets Data Collector] is a lightweight and powerful engine that allows you to build streaming, batch and change-data-capture (CDC) pipelines that can ingest and transform data from a variety of sources.

 StreamSets Data Collector Engine makes it easy to run data pipelines from Kafka, Oracle, Salesforce, JDBC, Hive, and more to Snowflake, Databricks, S3, ADLS, Kafka and more.
-Data Collector Engine runs on-premises or any cloud, wherever your data lives.
+Data Collector Engine runs on-premises or in any cloud, wherever your data lives.

 :::{rubric} Learn